SQL API

 The query format is similar to a vanilla (regular) SQL query, using the SQL flavor of your query engine (Snowflake, BigQuery etc).

-When querying Lynk via the SQL API, we are actually querying entities and their features.
+When querying Lynk via the SQL API, we are actually querying entities and their features and measures.
 As shown in the above example, the FROM

 statement expects an entity using the entity()